 My father in law passed away early 1983.
 I’d known him for five years.
 We had a great relationship.
 He was the biggest kidder going and I was young and naive.
 In their caravan, they had a dried star fish and he told me it was in suspended animation and if put back into water,… Continue reading National Father in Law Day

 At the end of the nineties I researched my family tree and being the curious type, I ended up doing four, my parents and my husband’s parents.
-Each one totally fascinating and each had curious tales to tell.
-My father was very dark skinned.
-Out of us four children, only one of us has the… Continue reading Hidden Stories in Family trees
+Each one totally fascinating with curious tales to tell.
+My father had dark skin.
+During the seventies and eighties politically correct was only used by politicians.
+When Dad… Continue reading Hidden Stories in Family trees

 We are now home.
 In July we were at the City of London Orthopaedic Hospital, where poor persons of every nation who are afflicted with clubfoot, contortions, or distortions of the limbs, curvature of the spine, or other bodily deformities have attention.